ytl0410/Polymer-Informatics/README.md

 ## Notebooks

 1. **1_Overview.ipynb**
-   Introduction to polymer informatics and machine learning workflows in materials science.
+   Introduction to polymer informatics and feature engineering methods.

 2. **2_Supervised_Learning.ipynb**
-   Property prediction of polymers using supervised learning approaches with explainable ML methods.
+   Property prediction of polymers using supervised learning approaches.

 3. **3_Unsupervised_Learning.ipynb**
-   Exploration of polymer feature space using unsupervised learning methods such as PCA and clustering.
+   Introduction to virtual polymer generation approach using small-molecule datasets and polymerization reactions, exploration of polymer feature space using unsupervised learning methods such as T-SNE and clustering, as well as explainable ML method (SHAP).

 4. **4_Generative_models.ipynb**
-   Generative modeling approaches for virtual polymer design and inverse design applications.
+   Generative modeling approaches for hypothetical polymer generation and inverse design using reinforcement learning strategy.

 ## Getting Started